mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/licensing-apps/migrate-free-app-to-basic.md

 ### 3.1 Open your Free App

-1. Go to the [Developer Portal](https://sprintr.home.mendix.com).
+1. Go to the [Mendix Portal](https://sprintr.home.mendix.com).
 Sign in if necessary.
 2. Click the app that you want to migrate to a Basic Node.

 ### 3.2 Download a Backup{#download-backup}